-Autumn Leaves – the leaves are turning spectacular colours and starting to fall.
-Hiatt & Co Top Tip - I love picking a few branches worth of leaves and throwing them into any type of water-tight vessel to use as a display.
-There is something about bringing autumn inside.
-Its super quick to throw together if you have friends coming around and perhaps over these autumn months don’t have many flowers in the garden.
+The leaves are turning into spectacular colours.
+I love picking a few stems or branches of leaves and throwing them into any type of water-tight vessel to use as a colourful display.
+There is something about bringing autumn colour inside.
+They are super quick to throw together and are a golden alternative if you don’t have many flowers in the garden.

-Another way to use your excess leaves is to make leaf mould.
-To do this pile your leaves in a corner of the garden or put into a wooden or wire bin.
-Pile them up, water and aside from watering again during dry periods let the pile sit for at least six months.
-Slowly over time the leaves decompose creating leaf mould – a wonderful way to improve soil condition.
+A way to use your excess fallen leaves is to make leaf mould.
+To do this, pile your leaves in a corner of the garden or put them into a wooden or wire bin.
+Pile them up, and water.
+Repeat.
+Water again during dry periods and simply let the pile sit for at least six months.
+Slowly over time the leaves decompose, creating leaf mould, which is wonderful to use on the garden for improving soil condition.

 You can use anything you have at home to store your leaves in.
-I make mine from rabbit-proof fencing wire and a cluster of three can double as a sculpture under the trees.
-Want to learn more?
-Book one of my May Edible garden consults.
+I make mine from rabbit-proof fencing wire and make a cylinder shape cage.
+A cluster of three can double as a sculpture under the trees.

 Until next month,